 Trains provide public transportation to many towns and villages in the Lake Geneva region while fast railway links go to Paris (TGV Lyria) and other parts of Switzerland.

 Trains are generally the best public transportation option in the Lake Geneva region.
 The main railway line is between Geneva and Lausanne with major railway links continuing past Lausanne to Bern and Biel (Bienne) and up the Rhone Valley to Brig.
 Local trains provide public transportation to many small towns.
 Further railway lines go from Lake Geneva to the mountains and popular tourist resorts.
 High-speed trains are available from Geneva and Lausanne to France and Italy.

 Railways and even bus links on the southern French shores of Lake Geneva are more limited, although the Léman Express network improved train services from Geneva to especially Evian and Thonon.
 It is often easier to use the trains on the Swiss northern shores and cross the lake by ferry to reach towns such as Yvoire, Chen-sure-Léman, Thonon, and Evian.

-Timetables for all Swiss public transportation and the cheapest train tickets are available from Swiss Railways (SBB/CFF) or Omio.
+Timetables for all Swiss public transportation and the cheapest train tickets are available from Swiss Railways (SBB/CFF) or Trainline.
 Buy tickets before boarding trains, or expect a hefty fine.
 Similarly, if buying tickets on a mobile phone, the transaction must be completed before boarding the train — fines have been sent to purchasers who completed the transaction after the departure time of the train.

 Mainline Inter-City Trains between Geneva and Lausanne